MatthewZenn/Can-It-Code-Quake/README.md

 # Can-It-Code-Quake
 A Project to code the Quake 3 algorithm in every langauge.

-Let's find out how many languages can implement the Fast-Inverse Squareroot Algorithm.
+Let's find out how many languages can implement the Fast Inverse Square Root Algorithm.

 **Languages so far**
-- C
+- C/C++
 - GDScript
 - Rust